semaphoreP/codeastro/Day3/exampledoc/README.md

 and has sphinx documentation set up as above, then you can host your documentation via [ReadTheDocs](https://readthedocs.org/).
-One very nice aspect of ReadTheDocs is that you can choose to have it automatically recompile the documentation each time a change is pushed to your code repository.
+One very nice aspect of ReadTheDocs is that you can have it automatically recompile the documentation each time a change is pushed to your code repository.
 Just like that, you have documentation that updates itself!